Nikon D810 versus Nikon D5

 The D5 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D810 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.

 So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D810 and the Nikon D810?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Nikon D810 better than the Nikon D5 or vice versa?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D810: